11 Foods that Resemble Body Parts

 1. Carrots and the eyes

-Carrots are a really important food for our health, especially our vision thanks to their high content of beta carotene.
-They also contain significant amounts of vitamins A, C, B1, B2, B3, B6, B9, C, E, K and coline, as well as minerals like potassium, magnesium, iron, calcium and phosphorus, making it one of the best health foods you can eat.
+Carrots are one of the best health foods.
+They can be especially important for your vision thanks to their high beta carotene content.
+They also contain significant amounts of vitamins A, C, B1, B2, B3, B6, B9, C, E, K and coline.
+Aside from vitamins, carrots have minerals like potassium, magnesium, iron, calcium and phosphorus.
+This makes the carrot one of the best health foods you can eat.

 These nutrients are especially important to vision health.
-To give you an idea, if your body didn’t have any vitamin A, you’d suffer from night blindness.
-In addition, it helps prevent cataracts and age-related macular degeneration.
+As an example, Vitamin A deficiency causes night blindness.
+This vitamin also helps prevent cataracts and age-related macular degeneration.

-If you cut a carrot across the width, you’d see how the interior resembles the silhouette of a human eye.
+If you were to cut a carrot across the width, you’d see that the carrot is one of the foods that resemble body parts.
+You’d marvel at how the interior resembles the silhouette of a human eye.
 You’d notice how the lines resemble the pupil and iris.

-Carrots are mostly carbohydrates and a source of dietary fiber that doesn’t contain saturated fats or cholesterol.
-In addition, its low calorie count (40 calories per 3.5 ounce serving) makes it an ideal food for weight loss.
+Carrots are mostly made up of carbohydrates.
+They’re a source of dietary fiber that doesn’t contain saturated fats or cholesterol.
+In addition, their low calorie content (40 calories per 3.5 ounce serving) makes them great for diets.

 2. Strawberries and the teeth

-As you can see in the image below, the tooth profile and the interior of a strawberry are really similar.
-On top of being a natural teeth whitener, strawberries promote strong, healthy, teeth and also promote the health of the gums and oral cavity.
+As you can see in the image below, the strawberry is one of the foods that resemble body parts.
+Looking at the interior of half a strawberry shows you that it’s really similar to the image of the same perspective on a tooth.
+On top of being a natural teeth whitener, strawberries promote strong, healthy, teeth.
+Some studies show that they may also promote the health of the gums and oral cavity.

 3. Ginger and the stomach

 Another item at the top of the list of healthy foods, ginger has been used in Oriental medicine for centuries to calm upset stomachs.
-If you look closely, you’ll see that this food has a similar shape to the stomach.
+If you look closely, you’ll see that specimens of this food often have a similar shape to the stomach.

 4. Tomato and the heart

 If you look at a tomato that’s been cut in half, you’ll notice that it has different compartments where the seeds are located.
-This distribution is really similar to that of the heart.
+This distribution is strikingly similar to that of the heart.

 Tomatoes are one of the top health foods.
 They are rich in licopene, a vegetable pigment that protects the heart from cardiac disease and counteracts the negative effects of cholesterol.